viamrobotics/docs/docs/program/extend/modular-resources/add-rplidar-module.md

 5. Save the config.

-Check the **LOGS** tab of your robot in the Viam app to make sure your Rplidar has connected and no errors are being raised.
+Check the **logs** tab of your robot in the Viam app to make sure your Rplidar has connected and no errors are being raised.

 ## Troubleshooting